Padmapalita/PanelChecker/README.md

 - 🔍 **RAG (Retrieval-Augmented Generation)**: Vector search over curated data with fallback strategies
 - 🌐 **API Integration**: Real-time web search with graceful degradation (LLM fallback)
 - 📊 **Observability**: Production tracing with Arize for debugging and evaluation
-- 🛠️ **Composable Architecture**: Easily adapt from "trip planner" to your own agent system
+- 🛠️ **Composable Architecture**: Easily adapt from "panel checker" to your own agent system

 **Perfect for:** Students learning to build, evaluate, and deploy agentic AI systems.